victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 ## Conclusions
 ### Client Recommendations

-#### Regression Models are Generally Profitable In The Long Run
+#### A Simple, Finely Tuned Linear Model Is Generally "Good Enough"
-Most of the regression models tested in this project were profitable over the course of betting every game in the last two tournaments.
+Despite being used as a baseline model, the Linear Regression with finely tuned Elo Ratings actually performed better than a Linear Regression with more features.
+Adding advanced stat features to Linear SVR improved its performance on the betting simulation but did not improve in traditional regression evaluation metrics such as R and MSE.
+For clients looking for a safe approach, this analysis suggests that a simple linear model is good enough to make less risky profitable predictions.

-#### Decision Tree Based Models Yielded The Most Profit Overall
+#### Decision Tree Based Models Are Able To Go Beyond General Predictions
-Even though it's difficult to conclusively gauge future predictivity from these models, it's still worth noting that DTR outperformed the other models by a considerable margin.
-This model sacrificed some accuracy over simplicity and it paid off in the betting simulations.
+DTR outperformed the other models by a considerable margin on the betting simulations despite having worse MSE and R values.
 By basing predictions off of decision rules, DTR is quite close to how basketball analysts generally come up with their own predictions.
-Moving forward, DTR might be the best algorithm for predicting future outcomes.
+Moving forward, DTR might be the best algorithm for developing a higher risk but more profitable betting strategy.

 #### Identify Key Bets
 This model provides a basic framework for identifying an overall betting strategy.
 This is fine for clients with a lot of capital to play with but not all clients can afford to bet on every game.
-Using the data gathered from this model, one can simply find some common features among the bets that actually were profitable and place future bets that resemble those profiles.
+Using the data gathered from DTR, one can simply find some common features among the bets that actually were profitable and place future bets that resemble those profiles.

 ### Future Work
 #### Confidence Based Betting